3★

 A stunning symbol of Acehnese resilience and Islamic heritage.
 Originally built in the 12th century and later reconstructed by the Dutch in the 19th century, the mosque features majestic domes, elegant minarets, and beautiful Islamic architecture.
 During the 2004 tsunami, the mosque miraculously remained standing while much of the surrounding area was destroyed.
 It became a place of refuge for many survivors and today stands as a powerful reminder of Aceh’s strength, faith, and unity.
 The mosque continues to serve as a central place of worship and a proud icon of the Acehnese people.

-➤ After that, proceed to Mandeh Rubiah Island, located off the coast of Sabang (Weh Island) in Aceh, is a small island famous for its crystal-clear waters, colorful coral reefs, and rich marine biodiversity.
-It is part of the Rubiah Marine Park, a popular destination for snorkeling and diving enthusiasts.
+➤ After a seaside lunch, head to Rubiah Marine Park on nearby Mandeh Rubiah Island, a small island famous for its crystal-clear waters, colorful coral reefs, and rich marine biodiversity.
 Visitors can explore the vibrant underwater world, spot various tropical fish, and enjoy the island’s peaceful natural setting.
 The island is also known for its historical significance as a former pilgrimage transit point.
 Today, Mandeh Rubiah Island is a must-visit paradise for nature lovers and adventure seekers visiting Aceh.
+(Water activities such as snorkeling and boating are at own expeneses).

-➤ And then, , The 0 Kilometer Monument (Tugu Nol Kilometer) is a symbolic landmark located in Sabang, Weh Island, Aceh.
+➤ Later, visit the iconic 0 Kilometer Monument (Tugu Nol Kilometer) a symbolic landmark located in Sabang, Weh Island, Aceh.
 It marks the starting point of Indonesia’s national road system, making it the westernmost tip of the archipelago.
-Surrounded by stunning ocean views and lush forest, the monument is a popular spot for tourists to take photos and enjoy the natural beauty of the area.
-Besides its geographical significance, it also represents unity and pride for the Indonesian people.
-Visiting the 0 KM Monument offers a meaningful and scenic experience, especially at sunset.

-➤ And lastly, Dinner at another local restaurant and check-in to another hotel and then free and easy.
+➤ Dinner at local restaurant and check in to hotel in Sabang.

-DAY 3: BANDA ACEH CITY TOUR (SHOPPING) (Breakfast/Lunch/Dinner)
+DAY 1: ARRIVE BANDA ACEH > CITY TOUR (Lunch/Dinner)

 ➤ After breakfast and check-out the hotel proceed go to Sabang Harbor to take a ferry to go to Banda Aceh.
 Then after landed going to visit the Tsunami Aceh Museum to commemorate about the victims of the devastating 2004 Indian Ocean tsunami.
 Designed by renowned Indonesian architect Ridwan Kamil, the museum features a unique and symbolic architectural style that reflects the strength and spirit of the Acehnese people.
 Inside, visitors can explore emotional exhibits, photographs, survivor stories, and interactive displays that help them understand the scale and impact of the disaster.
 The museum also serves as a reminder of the importance of disaster preparedness and resilience.